zangrafx/webplatformdaily-site/content/generated/main.md

 The RSS feed is [available here](http://feeds.feedburner.com/OpenWebPlatformDailyDigest).
 I’ve also activated the [email subscription](http://feedburner.google.com/fb/a/mailverify?uri=OpenWebPlatformDailyDigest&amp;loc=en_US) option.

-**Update:** I’ve opened an issue on GitHub in which I discuss my plans for <em>funding my work on this digest</em>. <a href="https://github.com/simevidas/webplatformdaily-site/issues/61" target="_blank" style="font-weight:normal">Check it out here</a>.
+**Update:** I’ve opened an issue on GitHub in which I discuss my plans for *funding my work on this digest*.
+[Check it out here](https://github.com/simevidas/webplatformdaily-site/issues/61).
 I’d love to hear your feedback.

 ## October 11th, 2013